ig3/srf/README.md

 The new cards are presented at intervals, mixed in with review cards.

 New cards are not presented if:
- * total study time in the past 24 hours is more than the target
  * estimated study time to review all cards due in the next 24 hours is more than the target
  * there are overdue cards
- * config.maxNewCardsPerDay new cards have been seen in the past 24 hours
+ * new cards in the current calendar day is more than config.maxNewCardsPerDay

 New cards start with a minimal interval.
 If they remain hard, the interval will continue minimal, until you have reviewed the card enough times to